Some more parameters that might influence certain XMM-Newton observations, and should therefore be taken into account, are:

 The lower event threshold of the EPIC pn camera constrains its spectral capabilities for sources which show a significant flux below the threshold.
 These are mostly nearby white dwarfs which have absorption column densities below cm and temperatures below eV.

-Observations of the white dwarf GD 153 ( eV) with various EPIC pn read-out modes and filters yield large inconsistencies in the spectra below 0.5 keV.
-The spectrum of GD153 has its maximum at 75 eV, which is about 115 eV , i.e. the bulk of the photons do not directly produce events above the threshold.
+This effect is seen in observations of the white dwarf GD 153, that has a temperature of 25 eV, i.e. the bulk of the photons do not directly produce events above the threshold.
+Spectra of this star taken with various EPIC pn readout modes and filters yield large inconsistencies in the spectra below 0.5 keV.
 There is a strong correlation between count rates and read-out mode and filters.
 Slower read-out results in higher count rate and harder spectrum.
 The medium filter reduces the count rate more than expected from the thin/medium ratio.

 The most likely explanation for this effect is pile-up.
 Three kinds of pile-up at low energies are possible: two source X-ray photons, a source photon with electronic noise and a source X-ray photon with optical photons from the source.
 Pile-up can bring the energy of sub-threshold events above threshold.
 Source photons with energies below the threshold (which would nominally not be detected) have a high probability to "gain energy" by fortuitously adding to noise.
 For weak sources (and/or fast readout) this is most likely the dominant pile-up effect.
 No calibration is available to correct for this soft pile-up effect.

 A certain fraction of EPIC-pn frames are rejected during the standard data processing due to Minimum Ionizing Particles (MIPs, Freyberg et al., 2006, XMM-SOC-CAL-TN-0067).
 The exact fraction depends on the level of background measured during an observation.
 It has been observed to be comprised between 3% and 8%.
 Users are recommended to take this effect into account in their estimation of the requested time.